 - Poor maintenance of safety gear can pose a real danger, so if any rental gear seems suspect, ask the tour crew about it before you take a single step towards the shore.

 Always wear the appropriate safety gear, and if you’re not sure, ask a staff member.
 If the company shrugs off safety concerns, it’s best to take your money elsewhere.

-If you’ve been injured or lost someone due to the negligence of somebody on a water tour, whether it’s a cruise ship, a kayak, or anything in between, you should seek legal help from an attorney who understands maritime law right away, before you speak to anyone from the tour company—or their insurance.
+If you’ve been injured or lost someone due to the negligence of somebody on a water tour, whether it’s a cruise ship, a kayak, or anything in between, you should seek legal help from a personal injury attorney who understands maritime law right away, before you speak to anyone from the tour company—or their insurance.
 You may be able to receive compensation for medical bills, lost time and wages, funerary costs, pain, and more.

 To get legal assistance today for your Myrtle Beach water injury, contact the Law Office of Kenneth E. Berger at 843-800-0911, or by using our live chat feature 24/7.
-We proudly serve visitors to and residents of South Carolina while holding the entities that cause them harm responsible.
+We proudly serve visitors and residents of South Carolina while holding the entities that cause them harm responsible.